michenriksen/gitrob/README.md

     $ dep ensure
     $ go build

+*Note that installing with `go install` will not work due to the static json file dependencies.
+However, it was deemed more useful to have the files be adjustable without recompiling the binary than to have everything bundled into the binary itself.*

 ## Using docker

 The [included Dockerfile](./Dockerfile) can be used to build images needed to run gitrob.
 You can build a basic image with: